 When I was little, there was a lot of it.
-But I didn’t understand it, really.
-And I certainly didn’t talk about it, mainly because I was horrified.
+But I didn’t understand it.
+And I certainly didn’t talk about it, mainly, because I was horrified.
 But also because I knew that it would make people sad to think of me being sad.
 I didn’t want anyone else to be sad, so I just didn’t talk about it.

 This was the impetus for what came to be a lifelong survival tactic.
 I would seek out others whose pain I thought to be worse than mine, whose pain was real.
 This would give me a perspective of how trivial mine really was.
 Maybe I could even help them feel better.
 Maybe I would feel better.
 Sometimes I did.
 And sometimes it all just made me feel worse.

 Admittedly, for the most part, I really didn’t believe pain was relative.
 I tried to empathize with my friend’s sadness over a broken heart or a fight with her boyfriend.
-I tried to understand why she was so sad and thought her life was ending.
 I mean, I tried.
 But I couldn’t shut off the voice inside.
-“Really?
-You think that is pain?
-I could tell you what real pain is, but it will make you sad.
-And I don’t want you to be sad”.
+“Really, you think that is pain?
+I could tell you what real pain is, but it will make you sad…and I don’t want you to be sad”.

 I was flying back to Texas after spending a month in Paris.
 How bad could my life be, right?
 I had just spent a month in Paris.
 But I spent it by myself, completely heartbroken in every way possible.

 I was furious with myself.
 Not because I was sad.
 I deserved to be sad.
-I was furious that I couldn’t stop crying over him, while their parents most likely couldn’t stop crying over them.
-All three of them…who are now dead.
+I was furious that I couldn’t stop crying over him, while their parents couldn’t stop crying over them, all three of them…all dead.

 But I wasn’t.
 I lived, I was flying back from Paris, all limbs and organs intact, save one.

-I was in the right-hand lane, trailing about 6 feet behind the car in front of me in the left-hand lane.
-I heard them hit the other car, and then they hit me.
-Or I guess I hit them.
+I was in the right-hand lane, trailing about 6 feet behind the car in front of me in the left lane.
+I heard them hit the other car, and then they hit me…or I guess I hit them.

-I still don’t understand what happened exactly.
-I’ve replayed it over and over in my head, trying to make sense of it.
-I was told that a car full of three 22-year old boys swerved into our lane coming from the opposite direction, going 80 miles/hour.
+I still don’t understand what happened.
+I’ve replayed it in my head over and over, trying to make sense of it.
+I was told a car with three 22-year old boys in it swerved into our lane coming from the opposite direction…going 80 miles/hour.

 They hit the girl in front of me and then catapulted into my lane.
 The car spun around 180 degrees, and I slammed into the two boys on the driver’s side.
 I didn’t have time to hit the brakes.
 They were my brakes.
 And they all died.

 I tried to take it all in, not even seeing the crowd of people gathering around me.
 I frantically began to call the only person I knew in Arlington.
 He didn’t answer.
-So I just sat there, methodically pulling cold blades of grass from the ground beneath me, my entire body violently shaking- either from shock or the relentless chill that blanketed the row of mutilated cars strewn out before me.
-All were now empty, save one.
+So I just sat there, methodically pulling blades of grass from the ground, my entire body shaking violently- either from shock or the relentless chill that infiltrated the scene of mutilated cars in front of me, all empty, save one.

 The driver, his head, was distorted in a way that reminded me of a painting by Dalí, tilted back as if it was melting down his back.
 Blood poured out of every part of him.
 The boy directly behind him, the other one I hit, his head was thrown back too but facing away from me.
 I could see his left arm dangling out of the shattered window, blood pouring out of every part of him.

 And I just sat there, watching, pulling cold, wet blades of grass out of the ground.
 I watched the policeman approach the car to access the damage.
-I watched the fire department arrive and begin to cut them out of the car.
-I watched them put the boys on the stretchers and push them into the ambulance.
-I watched the ambulance drive away.
+I watched the fire department arrive and cut them out of the car.
+I watched the ambulance crew descend, put the two boys on stretchers, situate them inside and drive away.